scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ![](https://2.bp.blogspot.com/-otX2dmaQulI/XkimgKn98EI/AAAAAAAATFI/BjR8l10TgJUI8IJR88mfCnAUi3vyITl6gCKgBGAsYHg/s1600/Nuance-Dragon.png){: width="25%" class="framedimg alignleft"}

-Nuance is most probably the oldest [commercial speech recognition products](https://www.nuance.com/mobile/speech-recognition-solutions.html){:target="_blank" rel="nofollow"}, even customised for various domains and industries.
-They do have [Python bindings](https://nuancedev.github.io/samples/http/python/){:target="_blank" rel="nofollow"} for a speech recognition service.
-Here is a [code sample](https://github.com/NuanceDev/ndev-python-http-cli/blob/master/ndev/asr.py){:target="_blank" rel="nofollow"} in their GitHub repo.
+Nuance is most probably the oldest [commercial speech recognition products](https://www.nuance.com/mobile/speech-recognition-solutions.html){:target="_blank" rel="noopener nofollow"}, even customised for various domains and industries.
+They do have [Python bindings](https://nuancedev.github.io/samples/http/python/){:target="_blank" rel="noopener nofollow"} for a speech recognition service.
+Here is a [code sample](https://github.com/NuanceDev/ndev-python-http-cli/blob/master/ndev/asr.py){:target="_blank" rel="noopener nofollow"} in their GitHub repo.

 I could not figure out a way to create a developer account.
 I hope there is a way to get a limited period free trial credits similar to other products, and get the credentials needed to access the services.